 Things that Might Stop You From Leaving

 Even when these signs become apparent, it can be very difficult to pull the trigger and leave.
-These are some of the some of the ways you might justify staying, and why you don’t have to.
+These are some of the ways you might justify staying, and why you don’t have to.

 You feel like you’ve invested too much time and emotion into the gym to just leave now